jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/autonumber/autonumber.rst

 3. Name - this is a name of a field
 4. Prefix - this attribute indicates a string value which will be appended to the number
+5. Search - this attribute specifies if this field should be eligible for mailbox page search

 This field also includes additional attributes, which you can access by clicking the "Show advanced settings" button.